Richard Jay-Alexander: Early life and career

+More Recent Projects

 Jay-Alexander has worked with many performers, including Kristin Chenoweth, Bernadette Peters, Barbra Streisand, Bette Midler, Julie Andrews, Brian Stokes Mitchell, Lea Salonga, Sam Harris, Polly Bergen, Russell Watson, Il Volo, Il Divo, Norm Lewis, Laurie Beechman, Debby Boone, Mandy Gonzalez, Mary Cleere Haran, Roslyn Kind, Melissa Errico, Lea Michele, Betty Buckley, Donny & Marie Osmond, Ricky Martin, Well-Strung, Donna McKechnie, Melora Hardin, Jennifer Leigh Warren, and others.

 For several years he has directed the Chaplin Awards for Film at Lincoln Center.
-The annual event has honored Barbra Streisand, Robert Redford, Rob Reiner, Robert De Niro, Morgan Freeman, Helen Mirren, as well as the 50th Anniversary Gala.
-Spike Lee was to be honored in the spring of 2020, but due to COVID-19 has been moved to a future date.
+The annual event has honored such luminaries Barbra Streisand, Robert Redford, Rob Reiner, Robert De Niro, Morgan Freeman, Helen Mirren, as well as the 50th Anniversary Gala.
+Also, Spike Lee, Viola Davis, and most recently, Jeff Bridges.

 His work with Barbra Streisand can be seen on various DVD products or PBS specials including: Streisand: 2006 Tour; Barbra Streisand: One Night Only at The Village Vanguard; Barbra Streisand: Back to Brooklyn; Barbra: The Music, The Mem'ries, The Magic (Netflix).

+PBS audiences will also recognize his work from Bernadette Peters Live from Royal Festival Hall, Il Volo: We Are Love and Il Volo: Buon Natale, Russell Watson "(The Voice)" Live At the Taj Mahal with Natalie Cole and Lea Salonga and Russell Watson Live at the Auckland Domain in New Zealand, introducing Hayley Westenra.

 He also brought hit songwriter Desmond Child back to the stage, after a 30-year absence, and debuted a show at Feinstein's 54 Below which was later filmed for PBS as part of The Kate Series in Connecticut.

 In 2018, Richard co-produced the Norm Lewis Christmas Album with Mr. Lewis and they have done an annual Christmas concert run at Feinstein's 54 Below since 2015.

 His work can also be seen on Live From Lincoln Center with exemplary concerts such as Kristin Chenoweth: The Dames of Broadway...
 All of 'em!!!
 (2013) and Norm Lewis: Who Am I?
-(2015).
+(2015), as well as two specials with Russell Watson for PBS.

 From 2013 to 2018, Richard directed the Latin Songwriters Hall of Fame, La Musa Awards.
 Founded by Desmond Child and Rudy Amado Pérez, the awards featured Latin stars, composers, lyricists, bands, legendary musicians, and industry recording executives.

 In 2009, Richard helmed a production of I Do!
 I Do! starring real-life married couple, Paige Davis and Patrick Page at San Diego's Old Globe Theatre.
 He was thrilled about this because the first show he ever directed in college was The Fantasticks, also by Tom Jones and Harvey Schmidt.
 In 2017 he was asked to direct an evening honoring the two legends and their prestigious careers receiving the Oscar Hammerstein II Award by the York Theatre Company.